HUSTLE Defense Accelerator Frequently Asked Questions

 No, you do not.
 We are also interested in technologies that are being developed for commercial use and can be repurposed to support a defense application.

-The HUSTLE Defense Accelerator is focused on helping seed stage startups understand how to work with the government and increase market opportunities focused on National defense.
+The HUSTLE Defense Accelerator is focused on helping pre-seed and seed-stage startups understand how to work with the government and increase market opportunities focused on National defense.

 Who selects participants?